kenduraghav/react-tutorials/log.md

 Today I am working in creating react app that based on Udemy course for searching videos from Youtube's public api.

 **Thoughts** Good motivation.
 But need to sleep as its going to be late night.

+## Day 17:

+Worked on creating video search app based on Udemy course.

+**Thoughts**: Today bit frustrated due to some unforeseen problems.
+Its okay after some learning.